 Chantal Bernier is a globally recognized advocate and expert on the legal frameworks required to promote data privacy.
 She has the unique insight of a former privacy regulator, as a corporate executive and a member of Denton’s team, Privacy and Cybersecurity.
 She has been both a visionary and pragmatist in seeking legal, political, and technological solutions that can keep up with the changing privacy landscape.

-Todd Daubert, is both an engineer and a legal partner in Denton’s Washington DC office, chairing the firm’s Technology and Communication sectors.
-He advises clients on how to use technology to build consumer trust and protect confidential information, negotiating the privacy and security provisions of commercial and outsourcing agreements.
+Todd Daubert is both an engineer and a legal partner in Denton’s Washington DC office, chairing the firm’s Technology and Communication sectors.
+Negotiating the privacy and security provisions of commercial and outsourcing agreements, he advises clients on how to use technology to build consumer trust and protect confidential information.

-With courts awarding unprecedented amounts in damages from failure to safeguard, while technology is simultaneously evolving at its own lightning pace, businesses must keep up with new threats and new laws, as well as the technology to keep up with both of them.
+With courts awarding unprecedented amounts in damages from failure to safeguard, while technology is simultaneously evolving at its own lightning pace, businesses must keep up with new threats and new laws, as well as the technology to manage both of them.

 Some of the question we will cover include:

 - Regulations require that data be protected at a level commensurate to its sensitivity, which may mean varying levels of safeguards.
 How can that be accommodated technologically?
 Can it be done in the cloud?

 - As cyber attacks become more sophisticated, how do regulators assess accountability?
 What are the technological measures that constitute a minimum of due diligence?
 What is the customers responsibility when data is in the cloud?

 - If people are the weakest link, then what are the technological solutions that can meet the legal requirements to enforce need-to-know access controls and compliance assurance?

 We will also discuss the new legal requirements in the United States, Europe, and China concerning data anonymization, data destruction, and some of the choices companies must make in response to ransomware.